Every Home Should Have One: Production

-Music
+Soundtrack

-The film theme song, "Every Home Should Have One", was written by John Cameron, Caryl Brahms, and Ned Sherrin, arranged by Alan Tew, produced by Jackie Rand, and sung by Millicent Martin.
+The film theme song, "Every Home Should Have One," was written by John Cameron, Caryl Brahms, and Ned Sherrin, arranged by Alan Tew, produced by Jackie Rand, and sung by Millicent Martin.
 The song was released as a single to promote the film.

 Reception

 Box office

 The film was one of the most popular movies in 1970 at the British box office.
 However according to Sidney Gilliat who was on the board at British Lion, the film lost money.
+Producers Ned Sherrin and Terry Glinwood later formed Virgin Films.

-Critical
+Critical response

-The Monthly Film Bulletin wrote: "This feature debut by Jim Clark ... is a strictly hit-and-miss affair which reveals, once again, the dangers of trying to be fashionably contemporary and satirical at the same time.
-Most of the cast ... are encouraged to punch away at everything in sight, which results in a good deal of unfunny mugging."
+The Monthly Film Bulletin wrote: "This feature debut by Jim Clark... is a strictly hit-and-miss affair which reveals, once again, the dangers of trying to be fashionably contemporary and satirical at the same time.
+Most of the cast... are encouraged to punch away at everything in sight, which results in a good deal of unfunny mugging."

-The Radio Times Guide to Films gave the film 1/5 stars, writing: "This dismal comedy ... boasts a top-notch comic cast.
+The Radio Times Guide to Films gave the film 1/5 stars, writing: "This dismal comedy... boasts a top-notch comic cast.
 But their efforts are totally overshadowed by a shambolic, leering performance from Feldman, making his second screen appearance, as a mad advertising executive who devises a series of steamy commercials for a brand of frozen porridge."